 9. Family and friends

 It may seem uncomfortable or awkward, but getting small business startup loans from family and friends is common.
-According to the Global Entrepreneurship Monitor’s report, four out of five founders get business financing from a combination of their personal resources and friends and family.
+Four out of five founders get business financing from a combination of their personal resources and friends and family, according to the Global Entrepreneurship Monitor’s report.

 People who know you won’t use a credit-based algorithm and information on a report to decide whether they should lend to you.
 Instead, they will base the decision on their knowledge of you and your business plan.
 If you have shown yourself to be responsible and trustworthy, they may decide to offer you financing, helping you get started.
 If they can’t, they may connect you with someone who can.